techidaily/site-facebook-clips/source/_posts/updated-in-2024-optimize-your-online-presence-with-linked-fb-stories.md

 ![share WhatsApp status to facebook story](https://images.wondershare.com/filmora/article-images/share-whatsapp-status-to-facebook-story.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5EKBEujWCw4?si=PwVvvervi8OrYaEA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Step 4:** You will be redirected to Facebook and asked if you want to share your WhatsApp status as a Facebook story?
 Click on the share icon, and that’s it.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ME5-sAQJVE4?si=ZfcvJSnhQevWtjI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: How to Add YouTube Video Link on Facebook Story?